Kilburn tube station: Services

+The Metropolitan line passes through the station without stopping.
 Night tube services began operation on the night of 7 October 2016, two months after the Central and Victoria line services began.
 6 tph operate in both directions throughout the entire line.

 Connections

-London Buses routes 16, 32, 189, 316, 332 and 632, and night route N16 serve the station.
+London Buses routes 16, 32, 189, 316, 332, school route 632, and night route N16 serve the station.

-Kilburn is close to Brondesbury station on the London Overground North London line, with a walking distance of 0.1 mile.
+Kilburn is close to Brondesbury station on the London Overground’s Mildmay line, with a walking distance of 0.1 mile.
 This route is also considered as an official out-of-station interchange by Transport for London.